Skip to the content.

 Let’s use the puccini-clout tool to list these embedded scriptlets:

-puccini-tosca compile examples/tosca/requirements-and-capabilities.yaml --output=clout.yaml
+puccini-tosca compile examples/1.3/requirements-and-capabilities.yaml --output=clout.yaml

 puccini-clout scriptlet list clout.yaml